alrehamy/SemLinker_Evaluation/README.md

 https://www.getthedata.com/open-postcode-geo

-The folder "Data" includes all the used datasets without any preprocessing.
-The usage of these datasets is subject to the license agreements provided by their authors.

-The folder "Data" also contains information to describe how each dataset was tagged with a semantically corresponding ontological concept from schema.org, the mix collection of default properties provided by schema.org, as well as new extension properties we add to the used concepts (such as geo:latitude and geo:longitude).
+The folder "Data" includes some of the used datasets without any preprocessing (only datasets below 25MB are allowed to be uploaded in github).
+The usage of these datasets is subject to the license agreements provided by the original authors.
+The folder "Data" also contains information to describe how each dataset was tagged with a semantically corresponding ontological concept from schema.org, the mix collection of default properties provided by schema.org, as well as new extension properties we add to the used concepts (such as geo:latitude and geo:longitude) from WGS84 ontology (https://www.w3.org/2003/01/geo/).
 Information regarding how each ontological property is mapped to its semantically equivalent schema element in the particular dataset, are also provided here.